 Alien 3 takes this cosy possible future and rips it apart within the first 10 minutes, actually that’s an understatement, it rips it apart then jumps up and down on it laughing and spitting.
 Hicks gets impaled by some kind of massive beam which leaves him an unrecognisable lump of twisted blood and bone – and Newt, well she “drowns” in her cryotube and then gets autopsied just to make sure viewers are properly traumatised.
 Bishop doesn’t escape the carnage either, as his smashed and gooey remains are unceremoniously dumped with the trash and left to rot in the rain.

 I’m in two minds about the deaths.
 Carrie Henn was too old to return by this point and just having Ripley spend another movie protecting Newt over and over wouldn’t have worked so I can just about live with her loss.
 The gruesome fate of Hicks I’m not so keen on.
 I think with some script adjustments they could have easily involved him and it would have given Alien 3 the tiny boost of positivity that it got slated for lacking in the early days.
-I once read a suggestion that Hicks could have survived the crash but remained comatose for a large portion of the film awakening towards the end to help Ripley defeat the creature and even assist her in making her final sacrifice.
+I once read a suggestion that Hicks could have survived the crash but remained comatose for a large portion of the film awakening toward the end to help Ripley defeat the creature and even assist her in making her final sacrifice.
 I’m not sure if I totally agree with that idea but part of me still thinks he could have been successfully worked in somehow.

 Then there are the prisoners … Fincher hired just about every British TV character actor he could find, shaved their heads and told them to act angry for a few weeks.
 On my original terrible VHS copy it was near IMPOSSIBLE at times to tell them apart, but the arrival and clarity of DVD technology mostly solved that, plus I grew up watching many of them in everything from sitcoms to police dramas so confusing Danny Webb with Christopher Fairbank and so on became less of a problem over time.